Make pieces with intent, whether for personal expression or to enhance something mundane.

 Intermediate and advanced classes build on this foundation and allow students to perfect techniques and develop a more individual approach to ceramics.

-The foundation courses offer training in the fundamental concepts of drawing, painting and two-dimensional design.
+The foundation courses offer training in the fundamental concepts of drawing, painting and 2D design.
 Guided lessons provide structure in developing artistic practice and the ability to draw.
-Within these classes students are asked to think about their relationship to art and to connect to their work both intellectually and personally.
+Students are asked to think about their relationship to art and to connect to their work both intellectually and personally.

-The intermediate courses allow students both creative freedom as well as the support to develop their own expression in visual art.
+The intermediate courses allow students creative freedom and support to develop their own expression in visual art.
 Students create their personal artistic goals and discover ways to achieve them.
 Collaboration, innovation and experimentation are key concepts in these courses.

-Photography courses at Bishop’s introduce students to the creative world of photography and remind them that there is more to photography than simply pushing a button.
+Photography courses introduce students to the creative world of photography and remind them that there is more to photography than simply pushing a button.